 Hinduism in a narrow sense is a polytheism that has been gradually formed while inheriting the scriptures and caste system from Brahmanism and absorbing indigenous gods and worship patterns.
 Around 2000 BC Aryans invaded northwestern India from Iran.
 They established the Veda around 1500 BC and worshiped Brahmanism based on it.

 Due to political changes and the rise of Buddhism around the 5th century BC, Brahminism was forced to change.
 As a result, Brahminism accepts and assimilates folk religions and changes to Hinduism.
 (There is also the idea that Brahminism is also included in Hinduism.)
 Hinduism began to emerge in the 5th-4th century BC, and in the 4th-5th century BC, it came to surpass Buddhism which was dominant at the time.
 Since then, it has been revered by the people as an Indian religion.

-It is a religion that has a unique concept of reincarnation and liberation as well as belief in the gods, and is characterized by a life style typified in the four-dwelling period and a caste system that includes status (Varna) and occupation (Jati).
+It is a religion that has a unique concept of reincarnation and liberation as well as belief in the gods, and is characterized by a lifestyle typified in the four-dwelling periods and a caste system that includes status (Varna) and occupation (Jati).